Table of Contents

 - Independence.
 Promote positive feelings by encouraging increased self-care and greater independence.

 - Protein.
-Promote intake of high-biologic –value protein foods: eggs, dairy products, meats.
+Promote intake of high–biologic–value protein foods: eggs, dairy products, and meats.

 - Medications.
-Alter schedule of medications so that they are not given immediately before meals.
+Alter the schedule of medications so that they are not given immediately before meals.

 - Rest.
 Encourage alternating activity with rest.